Find information on student loans and other forms of funding.

 Alberta students attending AUArts may be eligible for financial aid through Explore Education and Training options in Alberta-alis

-- Check out this informative video on student loans and grants
+- Informative video on student loans and grants

-- Accessing Alberta Student Aid FAQ - Government of Alberta
+- Alberta Student Aid FAQ - Government of Alberta

 Government loans have several unique features because they are designed specifically for students: